Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

     }
 }

-..*The public float speed will set the base speed of the player to 10.
+The public float speed will set the base speed of the player to 10.

-..*The if statments mean that when the left key is pressed, the character will move left at the speed of 10.
+The if statments mean that when the left key is pressed, the character will move left at the speed of 10.
 Same goes for the right key.

+---

 ### Now that all the set up is complete, the long tedious part begins.
 The part of making the hearts increase and decrease.
 So!
 Here goes nothing.

+---

 6. Create a text object and write in Game Over in the text box, edit as you wish then name the conponent GameOverText.

-..*Drag the text wherever you wish on your scene.
+Drag the text wherever you wish on your scene.

+---

 7. Create an empty game object and name it GameControl.

-..*Give this object a script called GameControlScript.
+Give this object a script called GameControlScript.
 Once it's open, write in the following.

 public class GameControlScript : MonoBehaviour